Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,1008.3073,1019.9856333333333.md

 ### Transcript

-> the planet that it might be a great idea to mine an asteroid for high tech materials tier 8 plus maybe definitely
+> predict will we ever be able to leave the planet that it might be a great idea to mine an asteroid for high tech materials tier 8 plus maybe definitely sounds fun definitely sounds like we're